Cohnway Matthew Johnson

 Firefighter Craig-Lewis was the first female firefighter to be killed in the line of duty for the Philadelphia Fire Department.
 Our thoughts and prayers are with the Craig-Lewis family.

 Gus Losleben, 69 of Savannah, Tennessee 12-09-14

-Fire Chief Doub responded to an EMS and a fire call during the day on December 16 and was later found deceased at home by his wife around 1700hrs that evening.
-A nature and cause of fatal injury for Chief Doub is still to be determined.
+Chief Doub responded to an EMS incident and a fire incident earlier in the day on December 16, 2014.
+He was found deceased at home by his wife at approximately 1700hrs.
+His death was caused by a heart attack.
 Our thoughts and prayers are with the Doub family.

 Joseph “Junior” Sanford Jr., 43 of Inwood, New York 12-23-14